sominik37/gpulive/README.md

 ## 🚀 Project Summary

-CloudGPU is a premium, enterprise-grade GPU cloud provider designed to empower developers, AI researchers, and businesses with scalable, high-performance compute resources.
+CGPUlive is a premium, enterprise-grade GPU cloud provider designed to empower developers, AI researchers, and businesses with scalable, high-performance compute resources.
 Built with a focus on speed, reliability, and ease of use, our platform offers a seamless experience from resource discovery to deployment.

 ## ✨ Key Features